Boundary Fatigue: Systems Physiology of Overfunctioning

 Chronic over-functioning disconnects many women from internal physiological cues.
 Several times daily, pause briefly and ask:

-- What is increasing my load right now?
+- What is currently increasing my load?

 - What would support recovery capacity in this moment?

-This strengthens interoceptive awareness and improves executive regulationā“.
+This practice strengthens interoceptive awareness and supports executive regulation.ā“

-4. Stop Framing Self-Abandonment as Productivity
+4. Stop Framing Chronic Overextension as Productivity

 5. Audit Energy, Not Just Time